VA Disability Back Pay Calculator

 - Did the veteran have a change in the number of dependents?

 Regarding a veteran already being rated, to accurately estimate retro benefits the veteran would have to calculate the difference between what he was paid and what he should have been paid.
-So if the veteran was paid at 50% before this decision and now he will be 70% then he needs to realize that his retro benefits will be the difference between the two going back to the effective date.
+For example, if the veteran was paid at 50% for PTSD before this decision and now he will be 70% plus individual unemployability for PTSD then he needs to realize that his retro benefits will be the difference between the two going back to the effective date.
 A veteran’s dependent status might change throughout the history of the veteran’s claim.
 He might have a child or a current dependent child might grow old enough to no longer be a dependent in his care.
 Furthermore, he might get married or divorced during the time of the claim.
 Finally, there are typically cost of living changes (COLA) made every year adjusting the amount paid at each rate.
 These changes could be a few dollars to a hundred dollars per month.
 All of these issues play into a veteran’s retro payment.
 Not accounting for them can cost the veteran hundreds or even thousands of dollars in retro benefits.

 Start VA Back Pay / Retro Calculator